BrownUniversity/New-Users-Read-Me/README.md

 ## GitHub Account

 GitHub's accounts are global, and unique to GitHub.
 Your **Brown ShortID** may **not** be available on GitHub, and this is **OK**; You will add your GitHub account to Brown-related 'organizations', 'teams', and 'projects' in later steps.
 Your GitHub account can be used for your own projects or with other organizations and projects across the entire site, it belongs to **you**.
 Most developers prefer to maintain a single GitHub account and associate it with organizations and projects, as opposed to creating one for each organization.
-Brown's Shibboleth is used to access Brown-related resources hosted on the site; this will **not** give Brown any special access to other projects on GitHub that you might create or participate in.
+The GitHub service will **not** give Brown any special access to other projects on GitHub that you might create or participate in.

 If you **don't** already have a GitHub account, you can create one using using this link: [GitHub Join](https://github.com/join).